pkp/pkp-docs/plugin-inventory/index.md

 * [English](./en)

-The plugin inventory brings together links to existing plugin documentation for OJS/OMP/OPS.
-This list is not exhaustive and will continue to be updated as more plugin guides become available.
+The plugin guide and inventory explains how to install, enable, and configure plugins in OJS, OMP, and OPS.
+The inventory  lists links to existing plugin documentation for OJS/OMP/OPS.